-5. Test Your Timing and Volume
+10. Test Your Timing and Volume

-Quality prospecting tools like Growbots will time email sends for you, keeping pace and volume similar to what you would send when doing it manually.
+Quality prospecting tools like Growbots will time email delivery for you, keeping pace and volume similar to what you would send when doing it manually.
 Also, try out our Email Time Optimizer to find out what time is best for your industry and personas.

-6. Offer a Way to Unsubscribe
+12. Offer a Way To Unsubscribe

 The United States CAN-SPAM act requires that you give your recipients the opportunity to unsubscribe from future communications.
 This is typically set up as an “unsubscribe” link in your email footer, but it doesn’t have to be.

 Because links can negatively impact deliverability, Growbots subscribers have the option to use unsubscribe text instead.
-You can, too — place a line in your email that instructs the reader to reply if they’d like to be removed.
+You can, too, place a line in your email that instructs the reader to reply if they’d like to be removed.
 For example: